Jupiter-mellen/Asset-Risk-Prediction-DNN-Model/README.md

 ## Results (test set)

+Our model achieved strong performance for predictive maintenance, demonstrating excellent ability to rank assets by failure risk:

 | Metric | Raw model | Calibrated model |
 |--------|-----------|------------------|
 | ROC AUC | 0.886 | 0.868 |
 | PR AUC (Average Precision) | 0.534 | 0.453 |

+### What These Numbers Mean

+**ROC AUC = 0.886**: The model can correctly rank failing assets above healthy ones about **89% of the time**.
+This is excellent performance for asset risk prediction.

+**PR AUC = 0.534**: Moderate precision-recall performance, which is expected when failures are rare events (only ~3% of assets fail).

+### Real-World Performance at 0.5 Threshold

 **Confusion matrix (threshold = 0.50)**